 Carpathian Bellflower (Campanula carpatica) is a low-growing perennial with pale blue or white cup-shaped flowers that face upwards.
 This short perennial flower is native to the Carpathian Mountain Range in Central-Eastern Europe.

-Carpathian Bellflower is typically easy to grow, and grows best in full sun locations in plant hardiness zones 3-9.
+Carpathian Bellflower is typically easy to grow and does best in full sun locations in plant hardiness zones 3-9.
 It is most often used as a flowering groundcover, edging plant, or as a “filler” in a container garden.

 Here are some popular cultivars of Campanula carpatica:

 - ‘White Clips’

 Bluebells of Scotland (Campanula rotundifolia) is a low-growing perennial alpine bellflower that produces dainty purple-blue hanging flowers on thin, wiry stems.
 Native to Europe, this is a hardy plant that can grow in nutrient-deficient conditions as long as moisture and sunlight are present.